Positivity of the height jump divisor: Applications

 Now, A. Moriwaki has shown \cite{mo} that the divisor $M$ has non-negative degree on all complete curves in $\ov\mm_g$ not contained in the boundary.
 Hain \cite[Proposition~5.4]{hain_normal} notes that $\bb{V}$ extends canonically as a polarized admissible variation of Hodge structure over $\mm_g^c=\ov \mm_g \setminus \Delta_0$, the biextension line bundle $\ov \BB$ extends canonically as a smooth hermitian line bundle over $J(\bb{V})$ over $\mm_g^c$, and $\nu$ extends canonically as an admissible normal function of $J(\bb{V})$ over $\mm_g^c$.
 In particular (cf. \cite[Theorem~14.1]{hain_normal}), the Moriwaki divisor $M$ has non-negative degree on all complete curves contained in $\mm_g^c$.
 As already noted in \cite[Section~14]{hain_normal}, Theorem \ref{loc_integrability} combined with \cite[Proposition~5.4]{hain_normal} implies the following joint refinement of Moriwaki's and Hain's results.

 \begin{theorem} The Moriwaki divisor $M$ on $\ov \mm_g$ has non-negative degree on all complete curves in $\ov\mm_g$ not contained in $\Delta_0$. \end{theorem} Using the more refined inequality $\deg \varphi^*[\nu^* \ov \BB,X] \geq \deg J_{\varphi,\nu^* \ov \BB}$ one can obtain better slope inequalities for each map $\varphi \colon C \to \ov \mm_g$ with image not contained in $\Delta_0$ where one can control the height jump divisor $J_{\varphi,\nu^*\ov \BB}$.
 For example, it was noticed by Hain in \cite[Section~14]{hain_normal} that one has a strictly positive height jump for a small disk mapping generically in $\mm_g$ and passing through a point in the closure of the hyperelliptic locus in $\ov\mm_g$ corresponding to a stable curve which is the union of a genus $h$ stable curve and a genus $g-h-1$ stable curve, intersecting at two points.
+This example has been extended and analyzed in more detail by Brosnan and Pearlstein, cf. \cite[Theorem~201]{brospearl}.